logoHome

 • The equivalent wealth without debt

-If you have the same amount of wealth between the Fajr of the 10th Dhul Hijjah to the sunset of the 12th Dhul Hijjah, you should offer Zabihah.
+If you possess this wealth between the Fajr of the 10th Dhul Hijjah to the sunset of the 12th Dhul Hijjah, you should offer Zabihah.

 We said before that performing Udhiya is highly recommended.
 So, whoever can do Qurbani should offer it for the sake of Allah.
-Prophet Muhammad ﷺ gives a warning if you don’t perform it.
+In fact, Prophet Muhammad ﷺ gave a sharp warning to those who don’t.

 Abu Hurairah (RA) narrated a hadith from Allah’s Messenger ﷺ said: “He who has the ability but does not offer Qurbani should not even come near our Eidgah.”
-[Musnad Ahmad, Mustadrake Hakeem]
+[Musnad Ahmad, Mustadrak al-Hakim]

-Note: Qurbani isn’t obligatory on Musafir (who is traveling more than 48 miles away) Muslims.
+Note: Qurbani isn’t obligatory on a Musafir (a person travelling more than 48 miles or 77 kilometers).

-The primary purpose of Udhiya is to show one’s devotion and Taqwa (Allah’s fear).
+The primary purpose of Qurbani/Udhiya is to show one’s devotion and Taqwa (Allah’s fear).

-Allah Azza Wa Jalla says in the Quran,
+Allah Azza Wa Jall says in the Quran,

 Time of Sacrificing Udhiya Animal